-Selling a vacant house is unlike signing any other house.
-The main challenge that you as a seller of a vacant house will face is the condition of the property.
+Selling a vacant house is unlike selling any other house.
+The main challenge that the seller of a vacant house will face, is the condition of the property.
 If the property is in great shape, doesn’t need any work, and is in “move-in” ready condition, it is likely to sell pretty quickly if it’s priced correctly.
 If that’s not the case, and your house requires repairs, updates, or other maintenance issues, it could take a while to sell your house.
 For one, homeowners might not be able to qualify for a loan on a house that has major defects.
 Secondly, fix-upper houses don’t typically show as well.
 If you’re dealing with mold or unpleasant odors it’s likely going to be an uphill battle when selling a vacant house in Indianapolis.

 Insurance companies like State Farm typically don’t insure vacant houses.
-Most will provide a short period of time for coverage (90 days to three months) but will not ensure in perpetuity a vacant house.
-You see, there’s just too much liability.
+Most will provide a short period of time for coverage (90 days or so) but will not insure in a perpetuity vacant house.
+There’s just too much liability.
 Vacant houses will require special insurance underwriting that typically costs 2 to 3 times more than a standard insurance policy.
 Vandalism, burglary, and frozen water pipes that burst and flood the house are just a few of the things insurance companies and homeowners of vacant houses should worry about.
 Approximately 1.5 million homes lay vacant across the U.S. – that’s more than one and a half percent of all single-family residential homes.

-There are three ways you can sell your vacant house.
+There are three ways Indianapolis homeowners can use when selling a vacant house.
 The first and most obvious way is listing it with a local real estate broker.
 They can give you insights on local market trends, as well as link you up with potential buyers.
 Second, you can list the property yourself and sell it FSBO (for sale by owner), and market directly to potential home buyers.
 Or you can sell that vacant house directly to a real estate investor.

-Need To Sell Your Vacant Home?
+Need Help Selling A Vacant House?
 Contact Ittenbach Capital, LLC Today!